rails/rails/guides/source/active_model_basics.md

   def update
     run_callbacks(:update) do
       puts "update method called"
-      # This is the callback method executed when `update` is called on an object.
+      # this is the callback method executed when `update` is called on an object.
     end
   end

+  private

   def reset_me
     puts "reset_me method: called before the update method"
-    # When update is called on an object, then this method is called by `before_update` callback
+    # when update is called on an object, then this method is called by `before_update` callback
   end

   def finalize_me
     puts "finalize_me method: called after the update method"
-    # When update is called on an object, then this method is called by `after_update` callback
+    # when update is called on an object, then this method is called by `after_update` callback
   end

   def log_me